-Cash and Cash Equivalents: For purposes of the Statement of Cash Flows presented for the proprietary fund, the District considers all highly-liquid investments with maturities of three months or less when purchased to be cash equivalents.
+Cash and Cash Equivalents: The District considers all highly-liquid investments with maturities of three months or less when purchased to be cash equivalents.

-Investments: Investments are stated at fair value.
+Investments: Investments are stated at fair value or at amortized costs, depending on the investment type, consistent with generally accepted accounting principles.